Baby Teeth Eruption Timeline and Important "Toothy Truths" - Baby Chick

 Share

 The appearance of your baby’s teeth is an exciting milestone.
-We’re going to walk you through your baby’s teething chart and give you the details of which baby teeth arrive first and how soon the others will follow.
+You’ll start to see their gummy smile turn into a little toothy grin!
+But when exactly should you expect those pearly whites to start appearing?
+In this article, we’ll walk you through your baby’s teething chart and explain which teeth will arrive first and how soon the others will follow.

 Images courtesy of the American Dental Association